The Coronet Home Cabinetmaker lathe circa 1950s

 PICS OF LATHE WHEN BOUGHT, (pics 1, 2 & 3)

-welded.
 This ball race bearing is an EE55 or KLNJ5/8, R10 open, which Kelvin bought from a seller on *bay.
 Each component was inspected for cracks, splits and wear.
-Next two coats of red oxide were applied in reddiness (sorry) for
+Next two coats of red oxide were applied in

-two coats of industrial Post Office red paint.
-This being its original colour.
+reddiness (sorry) for two coats of Post Office red paint, this being its original colour.

 PICS OF PAINTED LATHE, ( pics 8, 9,10 & 11)